TASER: Temporal Adaptive Sampling for Fast and Accurate Dynamic Graph Representation Learning

 where $g^{(l)}$ and $\mathcal{H}^{(l)}$ are functions defined by the temporal aggregator at the $l$-th layer.
 This implies that every appearance of the expectation should be considered when calculating $\nabla_\theta \boldsymbol{h}_{v_i}^{(l)}$.
 For simplicity, we concisely denote $q_\theta(u_j|v_i) $ as $ q_\theta(u_j)$ and $f(v_i, u_j) $ as $ f(u_j)$ below.
 We can then approximate each $\nabla_\theta \mathbb{E}_{q_\theta(u_j)}[f(u_j)]$ using the log-derivative trick~\cite{williams1992simple} with $n$ Monte Carlo samples $\{u_j \sim q_\theta(u_j)\}_{j=1}^n$:

 Next, we show how to calculate $\nabla_\theta \mathcal{L}_\text{model}$ when co-training with temporal aggregators.
-For the TGAT aggregator shown in Eq. (\ref{eq:tgat_fw}), denote $a(v_i, u_j)$ as the unnormalized attention score and $\tau_{i,j} = e^{a(v_i, u_j)}$.
+For the TGAT aggregator shown in Eq. (\ref{eq:tgat_fw}), we denote $a_{i,j}$ as the unnormalized attention score between node $v_i$ and neighbor node $u_j$, and $\hat{a}_{i,j}=\operatorname{Softmax}(a_{i,j})$ is the normalized one.
 The TGAT aggregator can be transformed in the form of Eq. (\ref{eq:expectation}) as: